Copy of Pdf 2

 It's essential to note that these are average figures, and actual commission rates can vary.
 Travel agents may also charge clients service fees, especially for more complex travel planning or when booking components that don't offer commissions.
 Additionally, larger agencies with more bookings might negotiate better supplier commission rates.

-Attract more travelers using automated commission solutions.
+Attract more travelers using automated commission solutions

 When travel agents are well-compensated and driven, their performance excels.
-With Xoxoday Compass, commission schemes and team performance indicators are now effortlessly managed and monitored.
+With Compass, commission schemes and team performance indicators are now effortlessly managed and monitored.

 How do travel agents make money?